Infant Weight Chart & Weight Guidelines

 A baby that loses more than 8% of their birth weight is seen as an under weight baby and will need to be checked.
-Mom and baby will be observed for signs of breastfeeding problems.
-If a baby has sucking problems it could delay the onset of mature milk which could cause a drop of 10% in birth weight or more.
+Mom and her baby will be observed for signs of breastfeeding problems.
+If a baby has sucking problems, it could delay the onset of mature milk, which could cause a drop of 10% in birth weight or more.

 Healthy baby weight gain

-After a baby has regained the normal initial weight loss after two weeks, breastfed babies usually pick up on average the following amounts of weight:
+After babies have regained the normal initial weight loss after two weeks, breastfed babies usually pick up on average the following amounts of weight:

 • Breastfed baby boys usually pick up about 40g per day.